itspinger/zipper/README.md

 This script will download BuildTools for you, and automatically create a server jar in the ``installDirectory`` which is configured inside of config.json.
 This means that once you run this script for a certain version, you don't have to install it again, but use ``build.sh`` and ``run.sh`` scripts.

 It is recommended to do ``./install.sh all``, if you are using this library to test your plugins.
+This will install all versions that are currently active within BuildTools.
 Although this may take a while to build, as there are over 15 workins that need building, it can still save you time afterwards.

 #### build.sh